The Greenhouse (TV series): Season 3

 The third season opens with the discovery of a new bomb named "Icarus" on which the scientist who created it, Dr. Ralph Eisenberg, has kept it.
 The plot of the first part of the season revolves around relations between Israel to Nubia, an Arab state in the kingdom of Bassem al-Sharif, who was assassinated by his brother, Rafik, who later turns Nubia into a dictatorship and threatens to detonate the Icarus bomb he received from Eisenberg in Israeli territory.
 At the end of this part of the season, Ella-Li, Daniel, his lost father Naftali and Omar al-Sharif, break into Nubia Palace with Omar's supporters, defeat Rafik and Omar is the king in his place.
 It turns out that Eisenberg is powered by Ruby, and that there are another 40 Icarus bombs.
 At the same time, the existence of the space agency project was revealed, to which Yiftach is accepted, but leaves during the season because he broke up with Ella-Lee and Ella-Lee stay in the project.

 In the second half of the third season, Eisenberg is poisoned and 16 secret Icarus bombs are stolen.
 Ruby seems to be responsible for all of this, but Eisenberg's operator turns out to Zeev, who escaped death at the end of the first season and took Ruby’s personally.
 During the season, Zeev drops an Icarus bomb on a plane flying by Sefi Shahal and Omar al-Sharif to wage a third world war, but fails.
 Zeev was arrested, but released and flown to Switzerland in exchange for all the Icarus bombs he stole.
 Later, it turns out that Zeev went to Switzerland to undergo plastic surgery that would make him look like Sefi, returned to Israel, replaced him and imprisoned him in the basement.
 Zeev, disguised as Sefi, decides that Ella-Li should Fly into space on a spacecraft called "Naomi Reshef" even though she retired from the space agency project, and deliver a historic speech, but his plot is to blow up the shuttle in the sky using Icarus bombs to blame Omar and create a conflict between Israel and Nubia.
 Finally, the Galapagos gang get on this plot and do everything they can to undo it.
 Sefi is released, and Zeev is killed by Daniel.
 Ella-Li gets on the ferry to launch it so that the Icarus bombs in it do not blow up the whole area and manages to be saved by getting out of the second ferry before it flies.
-In the End scene, the Ravens and Eagles Club arrive for the graduation ceremony, ending their final year in the greenhouse.
+In the End scene, the Ravens and Vultures Club arrive for the graduation ceremony, ending their final year in the greenhouse.